-Our Jasmine Dragon Pearls green tea is a delicious luxuriant tea infused with the sweet aroma and taste of jasmine.
-When the leaves are plucked the silver tips and pearl like young buds are hand-rolled.
+Our Jasmine Dragon Pearls White tea is a delicious luxuriant tea infused with the sweet aroma and taste of jasmine.
+When the leaves are plucked the silver tips and pearl-like young buds are hand-rolled.

-Jasmine tea has been a classic Chinese tea for centuries, and is now enjoyed by millions in every corner of the globe.
-Light and refreshing, jasmine tea is perfect at anytime during the day, whether it’s with breakfast, in the middle of the afternoon or a relaxing drink late at night.
-What’s more, you can simply keep topping up the pot with hot water to continue savouring the tea leaves’ soothing flavour up to five times in a row.
+Jasmine tea has been a classic Chinese tea for centuries and is now enjoyed by millions in every corner of the globe.
+Light and refreshing, jasmine tea is perfect at any time during the day, whether it’s with breakfast, in the middle of the afternoon, or a relaxing drink late at night.
+What’s more, you can simply keep topping up the pot with hot water to continue savoring the tea leaves’ soothing flavor up to five times in a row.

 The whole Jasmine flower, traditionally picked at dusk when the scent is believed to be at its most intense, is then placed on top to absorb the heady flavour overnight.

 Partnering its sweet scent and taste, our Jasmine Dragon Pearls green tea has many antioxidant qualities and health benefits.
 In fact, in China jasmine tea has been drunk for centuries as a form of daily medicine as well as for its calming sensations.
 Some of the benefits are believed to be reductions in cholesterol, the reduction of stress and for burning fat.

 |Brewing time: 5 – 8 mins||7 steeps: rinse, 40s, 70s, 90s, 120s, 140s, 170s, 180s|

 - The golden rule about water temperature is never use boiling water on the tea, whatever kind of tea you are making.

 - Green Teas require water at 70°C and black teas require water at 85-90°C.

 - These days you can get kettles which enable you to choose your water temperature.